Psychological stress and infertility

 - Associate Professor of Obstetrics, Gynecology and Reproductive Biology (part-time)

-The belief that infertility is a psychologically mediated condition is long-standing.
-As an example, the Bible (1 Sam 1:1-28) describes Hannah, wife of Elkanah, as despondent and anorexic; she conceives only after she prays and is promised by a high priest that her wish will be granted .
-As health care professionals developed the ability to diagnose and treat most cases of infertility, they began to view it as an organic condition.
-Some infertility patients were told that their stress level had nothing to do with their ability to become pregnant and some health professionals did not assess the psychological status of their patients.
-However, there is evidence that stress levels influence the outcome of infertility treatment, as well as contribute to patients' decisions to continue treatment .
+The belief that psychologic factors play a role in infertility is long-standing, and there is evidence that stress levels may influence the outcome of infertility treatment, as well as contribute to patients' decisions to continue treatment [1,2].
 Stress also affects patients' reactions to pregnancy loss during infertility treatment and pregnancy complications.
-Moreover, psychological distress is associated with treatment failure and interventions to relieve stress are associated with increased pregnancy rates .
+Moreover, psychological distress is associated with infertility treatment failure, and interventions to relieve stress are associated with increased pregnancy rates .

 ASSESSMENT OF STRESS

 Stress is defined as a stimulus which produces mental tension or physiological reaction, for the purposes of this review, the experience of infertility is the stimulus.
 Distress is the experience of anxiety or suffering, for the purposes of this review, the experience of infertility leads to the suffering

 - Campagne DM.
 Should fertilization treatment start with reducing stress?
 Hum Reprod 2006; 21:1651.